2024–25 Port Vale F.C. season: Finances

 The club maintained a similar budget to the 2023–24 season despite having been relegated and enjoying less revenue.
 The estimated revenue was £8 million to a total spend of £12 million, leaving Carol Shanahan to subsidise the club to the tune of £4 million, with the club having to pay £250,000 for a new public address system, £60,000 for the new Railway toilet block and £50,000 on replacing the groundsman's shed.
 The club won the League Two Community Project of the Season award for their 'Baby Bank' programme that provided clothing and equipment for those in need.
+The club posted a £6.1 million loss on the campaign, leaving the club over £17 million in debt to owner Carol Shanahan.

 Cup competitions

 In the first round of the FA Cup, Vale rested midfield duo Garrity and Croasdale and subsequently lost 3–1 at home to Barnsley (League One), who were managed by 2021–22 season promotion-winning manager Darrell Clarke.

 Following their quarter-final appearance the previous season, Vale returned to their usual poor showing in the EFL Cup by losing 3–2 away to Barrow (League Two) in the first round, in a game that saw the first goal in a Vale shirt for new signing Paton, and a first career goal for Sang.

 In the group stage of the EFL Trophy, Port Vale were drawn into Northern Group B alongside Salford City (League Two), Wrexham (League One) and Wolverhampton Wanderers U21.
 They returned to Salford for the second time in ten days and repeated their league result by claiming a 2–0 victory, with Edwards scoring five minutes into his debut.
 A 2–2 draw with Wolves U21 concluded with a 5–4 penalty shoot-out victory, with first competitive club goals for forwards Tolaj and Curtis.
 With advancement though the group already confirmed for both sides, Vale played out a 1–1 draw at home with Wrexham and Amos saved three penalties in the resulting shootout victory.
 Vale won 1–0 at Doncaster Rovers through a late Harper goal to make it through the first knockout round.
 They were then drawn against Wrexham again and took a surprise lead in the opening minute through Curtis, though ended up losing the game 4–1 in a game that saw a debut and only appearance in a Vale shirt for goalkeeper Nathan Broome.